Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

 \subsection{Adding Differential Privacy}

-Even with a cardinality check in place, the final heatmap can still leak information about location data of individuals.
-As an example, the health authority could abuse the heatmap to track an individual by querying him alongside individuals from a completely different area.
-The location data of the targeted individual would be clearly visible as an isolated zone in the resulting heatmap.
-Applying differential privacy with suitable parameters will protect against such an attack since the overall goal of differential privacy is to decrease the statistical dependence of the final result to a single database entry.
-In our use case, therefore, differential privacy achieves that it is infeasible to distinguish between heatmaps, in which we include a single individual in the accumulation and heatmaps in which we do not.
+The aggregated location data can still leak information about the location data of individuals.
+For example, the health authority could abuse the heatmap to track an individual by just querying him or by querying him alongside individuals from a completely different area.
+The location data of the targeted individual would be visible as an isolated zone in the resulting heatmap.
+Applying DP with suitable parameters will protect against such an attack since the overall goal of DP is to decrease the statistical dependence of the final result to a single database entry.
+In our use case, therefore, DP achieves that it is highly unlikely to distinguish between heatmaps, in which we include a single individual in the accumulation, and heatmaps, in which we do not.

 Choosing proper parameters, however, highly depends on the underlying dataset.
-On the one hand, the chosen $\epsilon$ should be small enough to satisfy privacy concerns; on the other hand, it should be big enough not to overflow the result with noise.
-In our protocol the noise on its own should not be able to create hotspots.
-We refer to \Cref{sec:dp-experiments} for a discussion on the proper amount of noise.
+On the one hand, the chosen $\epsilon$ should be small enough to satisfy privacy concerns; on the other hand, it should be big enough not to overflow the result with noise, creating hotspots on its own.
+We discuss one method to choose suitable parameters in \Cref{sec:sub-privacy}.